Self-help: child support

 Includes information on how to get child support, out of state orders, and modifications, as well as checklists and forms.

 Claiming a child as a dependent when parents are divorced, separated or live apart, IRS.gov.

 Discusses which parent can claim the child as a dependent which may qualify them for the Child Tax Credit.

 For parents paying or receiving child support, DOR can help you to manage your child support information, review your payment history, set up or change your direct deposit, and provide other helpful services.
 You can see and do some of these things by logging into the Case Manager, an interactive online tool for managing your child support case.

 DOR guides for customers going to court, Mass.
-Department of Revenue, Child Support Enforcement
+Dept. of Revenue, Child Support Enforcement.

 "Before you go to court, it might be helpful for you to review the information package for the court you are visiting.
 The court packages contain useful information such as what to bring, what not to bring, what to expect, where to go when you arrive, etc."